 Keeping the scraper blades sharp and close to the barrel wall helps promote a high rate of heat transfer by scraping off any ice that forms at the barrel wall (Goff & Hartel, 2013).
 Ben Lakhdar et al. (2005) found that a large gap between the scraper blades and the barrel wall slowed heat transfer.
-This was attributed to a permanent ice layer, which forms between the blade and the wall only when the gap is high enough (3mm).
+This was attributed to a permanent ice layer, which forms between the blades and the wall only when the gap is high enough (3mm).
 When the gap is 1mm, the ice layer is not strong enough and is periodically removed from the wall.

 Does the Cuisinart ICE-100 leave a gap between the scraper blades and the bowl wall?

 The Cuisinart ICE-100 Compressor Ice Cream and Gelato Maker* comes with two dashers, one for ice cream and the other for gelato.
 Both are made of plastic and have two vertical plastic scraper arms that scrape the ice that forms at the freezer bowl wall.
-When fitted onto the central pin in the bowl, both dashers leave a gap of about 1mm between the main blade and the bowl wall, and about 2mm between the second blade and the wall, resulting in minimal ice build up during dynamic freezing, which isn’t thick enough to lower the rate of heat transfer.
+When fitted onto the central pin in the bowl, both dashers leave a gap of 1mm between the scraper arm and the bowl wall.
+This results in a 1 mm layer of ice that freezes to the bowl wall during dynamic freezing, which isn’t thick enough to lower the rate of heat transfer.